mbobby22/mbobby22.github.io/_posts/2024-01-16-redis-caching-strategies.markdown

 <strong>Updated in real time when the database is updated:</strong>

-If a user updates his or her profile, the updated profile is also pushed into the cache Typically updated by a specific piece of application or background job code
+If a user updates his or her profile, the updated profile is also pushed into the cache.

+It is typically updated by a specific piece of application or background job code.

 *Example*: any type of aggregate, such as a top 100 game leaderboard, or the top 10 most popular news stories, or even recommendations